- Downshifting is not that easy

 The boss who is not ready to talk: let it be!

-On the other hand, it looks very different if you have good arguments yourself, for example after successfully completing a project or if the last raise was a while ago.
-But even when the economy is good, when the boss is just returning from vacation in a good mood or has just been successful, this is a good time psychologically.
+The situation is completely different if you have good arguments yourself, for example after successfully completing a project or if it has been a while since your last salary increase.
+But also when the economic situation is good, when the boss has just returned from vacation in a good mood or himself successfully was is a psychological good time.

 10 tips on how to teach your boss gently but firmly that sometimes less is more

 The following applies: Always have patience, the right time will definitely come.
 Just don't act too hastily - better gather even more pro arguments.
 But: The salary negotiation should not be postponed again and again out of cowardice.
 It really comes down to the right time.
 10 tips for the right downshifting conversation.